Business-Driven Technical Debt Prioritization: An Industrial Case Study: Introduction

-To answer this question, we applied our proposed approach supported by a tool in a five-months case study where we associated technical debt items to business-value elements; we identified and solved conflicting business perspectives among stakeholders; and, finally, we observed a higher downward trend in the amount of technical debt that has high business priority.
+To answer this question, we applied the proposed approach supported by a tool in a five-months case study where we associated technical debt items to business-value elements; we identified and solved conflicting business perspectives among stakeholders; and, finally, we observed a higher downward trend in the amount of technical debt that has high business priority.

-\textbf{RQ2: What are the business stakeholders' perceptions regarding factors that should influence technical debt prioritization?}
+\textbf{RQ2: What are the business stakeholders' perceptions regarding factors that influence technical debt prioritization?}

 By answering RQ2, we found that much goes on behind the scenes regarding the prioritization decision making.
-After a set of interviews and focus groups, we identified eight business factors that affect decision making.
+After a set of interviews and focus groups, we identified eight business factors that affected the stakeholders' decision making.